How is Well Aware different from other water nonprofits?

 What is the Shower Strike?

 The Shower Strike is an outrageous and unique fundraiser, created and trademarked by Well Aware.
-Volunteers across the globe vow not to shower until they have each raised funding for life-saving water systems in Africa.
+Volunteers across the globe vow not to shower until they have each raised funding for life-saving water systems in East Africa.
 For more information or to sign up, visit our Shower Strike page here.

 If you are looking for Well Aware's financial information, look below!